TenebrisNoctua/PluginEssentials/docs/tutorials/plugin-components/widgetCreation.md

 # Widget Creation

-Plugin Essentials make creating widgets very easy, using the `Widget` component.
+The Plugin Components library make creating widgets very easy with the `Widget` component.

 Here's an example of a plugin widget: